adamedx/autographps/ROADMAP.md

 ## To-do items -- prioritized

-* Relax parameterset binding for invoke-graphmethod
-* Rename graphscope to graphname on get-graphuriinfo
 * Allow id to be emitted for new-graphobject
 * Add request builder in sdk and in this module
 * Add New-GraphFilter
 * Add trace-graphrequest / measure-graphrequest commands
 * Add progress for pipeline operations
-* Show-GraphHelp should take a uri
-* Get-GraphType should take a URI
 * Can we use requires to load assemblies in autographps?
 Probably not, as we need to pick the right platform, unless we do some strange tricks
 * Wrapper for ggci to only support "global" types
 * Use @odata.type when it is present (apparently when type is ambiguous because a collection can contain any type)
 * Use https://github.com/PowerShell/platyPS to generate markdown help
-* Should 'type' be 'resource' or 'resourcetype'?
 * Invoke-GraphMethod
 * Format-GraphItem
 * Make new-graphitem return specific error message when you try to create an item by type only that does not have an entityset